Check here for current downloads, in particular, class notes (beginning with 13.3).

 Graphing calculators will be allowed on all exams but not other

-you should consider your presence and participation in class to be very important
+electronic devices.
+You should consider your presence and participation in class to be very important

 to your learning process and ultimately to your success in this course.